The entrance (east) facade of Buckingham House from the 1715 edition of "Vitruvius Britannicus"

 Built / Designed For: John Sheffield, 1st Duke of Buckingham and Normanby

 House & Family History: There have been many suggestions that Aston Webb's 1912-13 refronting of Buckingham Palace was based on Giacomo Leoni's 1720s south range at Lyme Park in Cheshire.
 The palace today contains 1,514 doors, 760 windows, and 775 rooms, which includes 19 state rooms, 240 bedrooms (52 royal and guest bedrooms and 188 staff bedrooms), 78 bathrooms, and 92 offices.
-Queen Elizabeth II hosts more than 38,000 guests per year at palace garden parties and hands out 15,000 awards in ceremonies at BP.
+During her reign Queen Elizabeth II hosted more than 38,000 guests per year at palace garden parties and handed out 15,000 awards in ceremonies at BP.
 Between 2017 and 2027 £369 million will be spent on a major refurbishment of the palace.
 The project was initiated by the need to correct a major fire risk: the replacement of 3,000 miles of vulcanized rubber cabling that runs throughout the palace.
 Among other updates that will be performed over the 10-year project will be the replacement of boilers.
 The palace, the most looked-at building in London, boasts a cinema, a post office, a chapel, a surgery (run by the NHS), an indoor swimming pool, and a Coutts ATM.

 Collections: Considered the world's greatest working stables, the Royal Mews contains the finest collection of state coaches and carriages in the world, including the famous Gold State Coach, today used only for coronations.
 Designed by Sir William Chambers in 1762, the Gold State Coach has been used for the coronation of every British monarch since George IV in 1821 (it weighs four tons, is 24 feet long, 12 feet high, and requires eight horses to pull it).
 Charles I formed the core of the Royal Collection's collection of ancient engraved gems in the 17th century; George III transformed the collection into one of the first rank with his purchase in 1762 of the entire collection of Joseph Smith (circa 1674-1770), the British counsul in Venice.
 An English walnut and pine side table of circa 1775 from Woodhall Park, Hertfordshire, is today in the collection of Buckingham Palace.
 The table is carved and gilded and has a dove gray marble top inlaid with a checkerboard pattern of 160 squares of specimen marbles.
 The table may have been designed by Thomas Leverton, who designed Woodhall Park.
 Much of the furniture and art that was once in Carlton House (George IV's London home when he was Prince Regent), is today in the collection of Buckingham Palace.